ivan-v/ottaviano/readme.txt

 To see in which epochs a given melody appears most often in: epoch_estimate.py
+NOTE: this requires matplotlib and pandas to be installed.
 [enter sequence as integers seperated by spaces, like "1 1 1"] [enter epoch-length, like "50"]

-To generate a melody probabilistically from a given epoch: melody_generator_epoch.py 1750-1799 (or any vailable epoch)
+To generate a melody probabilistically from a given epoch: melody_generator_epoch.py 1750-1799 -debug (or any vailable epoch)
-NOTE: this requires numpy to be installed.
+NOTE: this requires numpy, midi, fluidsynth, and FluidR3_GM.sf2 to be installed.
 The more likely that a melody appears in that epoch, the more likely it is that it will be generated.
 Less-common epochs may generate shorted melodies, and this is expected.